llja0112/llja0112.github.io/_posts/2022-08-15-Everything-Everywhere-All-At-Once.md

 - Evelyn was shown the possibility of living an alternate life.
 - These alternate lives made Evelyn want to escape from her own reality.

-## Fear of having difficult conversations
+## Fear of having difficult conversations around queerness
 - Daughter of Evelyn is a lesbian
 - Evelyn has difficulty telling father that daughter is a lesbian